 The same thing applies to fiction writing.
 You can’t write about someone you don’t know.
 It’s impossible.

 But I can make things up.

 Wait, what do you mean to make things up?
 You will imagine everything out of thin air?

 People do not “make things up.”
 Instead, they combine things in their heads and create fresh stuff.
 If you are making things up, it’s just another way of using details you already know, people you have read about, or your personal story.

 If you use your story, it’s no longer fiction.
 It’s a memoir.

 How you go about knowing your character is up to you.
 I have my personal template from doing that.
 It’s long and covers weird things like — what do I have in common with this person?
 They are humans, after all.
 And the truth is, all humans have a few things in common, from fear of darkness to love for their daughter or great ambition.

 You can create a file and answer a few questions about your main characters.
-I spend hours or days knowing my major characters.
+I spend hours or days knowing my significant characters.
 You don’t have to go about it like that.
 You can do it in a few minutes and let the characters surprise you along the journey.

 Don’t know where to start?
 Write 10 things this character won’t share with random strangers.
-This is where you understand their fears, quirks, mother’s name, childhood crush, the most powerful to ever happened to them, etc. These details will pop up somewhere when writing the novel.
+This is where you understand their fears, quirks, mother’s name, childhood crush, the most powerful to ever happen to them, etc. These details will pop up somewhere when writing the novel.